stephen-knutter/stephen-knutter.github.io/content/blog/2018-05-12-docker-commands/index.md

 ---
-title: A list of helpful docker commands
+title: A List of Helpful Docker Commands
 date: "2018-09-12T22:12:03.284Z"
 tags: "docker devops"
 description: "A quick reference of docker commands for running containers and creating images"